ankane/trend-api/README.md

 Code | Description
 --- | ---
-400 | There’s an issue with the request parameters.
+400 | There’s an issue with the request parameters
-500 | There’s an issue with with the server.
+500 | There’s an issue with the server

 The body will contain details about the specific error.